“Bro, X REIT has a yield of 8%. Can invest or not?”

 Not exactly in that form, but it’s along those lines of whether a particular Singapore real estate investment trust (REIT) can be invested based on its high distribution yield.

-What I would advise is that potential Singapore REIT investors should look beyond the distribution yield (similar to dividend yields of listed companies), and look at other factors as well.
+What I would advise is that potential Singapore REIT investors should look beyond the distribution yield (similar to dividend yields of listed companies) as the distribution yield of a REIT tells us nothing about the sustainability of its distributions or the strength of the REIT.

 Only then can they make a more informed decision on whether to buy the particular REIT.

-Here, let’s explore some criteria I use to pick Singapore REITs to invest in.
+So, let’s explore some criteria I use to pick good Singapore REITs!

 TL;DR: How To Pick the Best Singapore REITs